On Iterated Lorenz Curves with Applications: The Multivariate Case: Introduction

-The paper presents key mathematical results, with detailed applications and further theoretical analysis reserved for future work.
-It is organized as follows: \textit{Section 2} defines the bivariate Lorenz curve and the iteration map under scope. \textit{Section 3} establishes the main theorem, with its proof divided into subsections for clarity.
-Following this, \textit{ Section 4} analyzes special cases arising from initial distributions that coincide with the \textit{Fr\'{e}chet-Hoeffding} bounds.
-Finally, the appendices provide technical details supporting the proofs.
+The paper presents key mathematical results, reserving detailed applications and further theoretical analysis for future work.
+This work is organized as follows: \textit{Section 2} defines the bivariate \textit{Lorenz curve} and the iterative map under consideration. \textit{Section 3} establishes the main theorem, the proof of which is divided into several parts for clarity and relies on the appendices.
+Following this, \textit{Section 4} analyzes special cases that arise from initial distributions coinciding with the \textit{Fr\'{e}chet-Hoeffding} \textit{bounds}. \textit{Section 5 } generalizes the results to a multivariate setting\textit{.
+Section 6} provides applications in quantitative finance with a special focus on dependence modeling, risk, and portfolio theory.
+Machine learning implications are also discussed.
+Finally, the appendices provide the extensive technical details that support the proofs.